Koschmann-Lab/cnstap-objects/README.md

 The Knowledge Objects in this repository collection are for the CNS-TAP Version 1.0 web application developed at the University of Michigan Medical School.

-The purpose of the CNS-TAP web application development project is to develop a manageable, extensible knowledge base to support the use of CNS-TAP in research and clinical trials in neuro-oncology.
+One original purpose of developing the CNS-TAP web application using Knowledge Objects was to have a manageable, extensible knowledge base to support the use of CNS-TAP in research and clinical trials in neuro-oncology.

 This project requires two different Knoweldge Objects (KOs) that, when uploaded into CNS-TAP, enable computation of drug-specific and patient-specific scores for a variety of chemotherapy agents (i.e., drugs or medications).
 These scores indicate the likely usefulness of various chemotherapy drugs for patients with brain tumors.